Tigers vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has 44 hits with 13 doubles, a triple, five home runs, 18 walks and 31 RBI.
+- Andrew Vaughn has collected 46 hits with 14 doubles, a triple, six home runs and 18 walks.
+He has driven in 34 runs.

 Vaughn Recent Games